dotnet/sign/docs/Deployment.md

    - `AzureAd--ClientId`
    - `AzureAd--ClientSecret`
    - `AzureAd--TenantId`
-6. In your website [configuration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-configure), add the URL to the Key Vault as a configuration option `ConfigurationKeyVaultUrl`.
+6. In your website [configuration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-configure), add the URL to the Key Vault as a configuration option `ASPNETCORE_HOSTINGSTARTUP__KEYVAULT__CONFIGURATIONVAULT`.
 That's where the app will pull its configuration from.
+Also set `ASPNETCORE_HOSTINGSTARTUP__KEYVAULT__CONFIGURATIONENABLED` to `true`.

 ## 4. Update `ReplyUrl`